balderdashy/sails-docs/reference/ModelMethods.md

 They perform tasks on their parent record.
 Imagine you have a small monkey named Timothy that rides on your shoulders and styles your hair ONLY when you are scheduled to speak at a conference.
 In this scenario, you are an instance of the model 'Javascript Expert', Timothy is your personal instance method and the function he performs is making sure your hair looks good for conferences.

 In addition to useful ones like .save(), .destroy(), and .validate() , you can also define your own custom ones inside of your model.

+If you would like to write your own instance methods, you will declare them inside of your model.
+For more information, see the guide on models at http://omfgdogs.com

 ### Notes